By providing experience and insights into the world of work, we prepare students for post-university life.

 Our dedicated employability and placements manager can advise you on available work placements, internships, work experience and other opportunities to enhance your CV and broaden your horizons.

 The majority of our second-year students are eligible to take one of two modules that give insight into the working world.
 Both modules embed a work placement into the curriculum, giving students the opportunity to gain experience in a professional setting and acquire valuable skills.
 Placements are provided by the school and are based on students’ interests and preferences where possible.

 Most placement hosts are based in Cardiff within easy each of the university.
 Previous hosts include:

 - British Council

 - Legal practices

-In recent years, seven of our undergraduates have successfully secured fiercely-competitive one-year paid internships (12-month sandwich student placements) with the Welsh Government’s Social Research Internship Scheme.
+In recent years, several of our undergraduates have successfully secured fiercely-competitive one-year paid internships (12-month sandwich student placements) with the Welsh Government’s Social Research Internship Scheme.

 Our students have the opportunity to undertake research projects in institutions around the world.
-Students also have the opportunity to work or volunteer abroad through the University’s Global Opportunity Centre (GOC).
+Students also have the opportunity to work or volunteer abroad through the university’s Global Opportunities.

-In 2017 students from the School undertook work placements, internships or volunteering opportunities in Auckland, Barcelona, Beijing, Dortmund, New York and Ottawa.
-Previous destinations have included Fiji, India, Japan and Thailand.
+In recent years, students from the school have undertaken work placements, internships or volunteering opportunities in Auckland, Barcelona, Beijing, Dortmund, New York, Ottawa, Fiji, India, Japan and Thailand.